 Getting metrics with Powershell

-Once we know which counter to query, we can run the cmdlet to obtain the information we want to measure.
+Once we know which counter to query, we can run the Powershell cmdlet to obtain the information we want to measure.
 Each counter is uniquely identified through its name and its path (counter path), or location:

 (Get-Counter '<CounterPath>').CounterSamples[0]